At Peace Palace, the Women of the ICJ

 (With thanks to Don Anton for forwarding the featured group photo)

-5 thoughts on “At Peace Palace, the Women of the ICJ
+Responses to “At Peace Palace, the Women of the ICJ”